Contact Us for a Free Consultation (213) 542-0979

 So, a lot of people ask, what is the dividing line between someone being convicted of a felony and someone being convicted of a misdemeanor when it comes to an assault with a deadly weapon case in the Lancaster courthouse?

-Depending on what happens with that, what punishment will each individual be facing that's hit with the felony or the misdemeanor?
+Depending on what happens with that, what punishment will each face that's hit with the felony or the misdemeanor?

-The maximum on a misdemeanor assault with a deadly weapon is a year.
-A year in the county jail right now, especially with the virus, is a very small amount of time because they're so overcrowded.
+The maximum for a misdemeanor assault with a deadly weapon is a year.
+A year in the county jail right now, especially with the virus, is very short because they're so overcrowded.

 On the other hand, the maximum sentence for assault with a deadly weapon as a felony is six years in prison.
-That's a huge gap and a huge difference.
+That's a huge gap and a considerable difference.

 Factors Considered by Prosecutor

-Some of the factors that the prosecutors are going to look at is:
+Some of the factors that the prosecutors are going to look at are:

 • how dangerous you were;